Do You Want A Dog That Looks Like A Cuddly Toy? Then You’ll Love The Amazing World of The Teddy Bear Dog.

-It’s quite small, usually weighing between 12 and 14 pounds, and growing up to 12 inches tall.
+It’s quite a small dog.
+Most will weigh between 12 and 14 pounds, and grow up to be 12 inches tall.

 They live for up to 15 years, which means, like any other dog, they’re a long commitment!

-Zuchons are usually playful, loving, active dogs, that can make a great family pet when well trained and socialised.
+Zuchons are usually playful, loving, active dogs, that can make a great family pet when well trained and socialized.

 All hybrid breeds are vulnerable to the health problems of their parent breeds, which for the Zuchon, can include canine hip dysplasia, deafness, liver disease and epilepsy.